IsakTheHacker/c-p3d-samples/README.md

    "Loading models..." message, etc.  Sometimes it works, though, and it's hard to reproduce in the debugger or in valgrind.
 I will revisit this some day, maybe.
+5) I do not own a flight stick or steering wheel, and cannot test the ports of their respective samples.
+It compiles, at least.